boomchanotai/Minecraft-Webshop/README.md

 This Project is for My school major's open house.
 So This is My First Time that I use PHP for Full systems.
 This Project not use Javascript.

+It connect with Database.
+So, I have already put it in this folder, which name is minecraft.sql.